immo2n/immo2n/README.md

 # 💫 Me...
 Well, I love making things! <br>
 Currently working in aaladinai.com as a Sr. Software engineer. <br>
-I make system softwares, business softwares and do DevOPS and other back-end stuff <br>
+I make system softwares, business softwares and do DevOPS and other back-end stuff. <br>
 I also so react, java native for android and react native!

 ## 🌐 Socials: